ArianJr/ArianJr/README.md

 # 👋 Hi, I'm Arian Jafar

 I'm a **Machine Learning & Deep Learning engineer** passionate about building intelligent, modular systems with clean architecture and reproducible workflows.
-My focus lies in **Convolutional Neural Networks (CNNs)** and scalable ML pipelines, with an eye for professional presentation and open-source best practices.
+My focus lies in **Artificial Neural Networks (ANNs), Convolutional Neural Networks (CNNs)** and scalable ML pipelines, with an eye for professional presentation and open-source best practices.

 ---